G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

-\textbf{Experimental Setup.} We use PyTorch to implement our model.
-The entire network is trained end-to-end with the standard back-propagation algorithm on 4 NVIDIA GTX 1080Ti GPUs.
+The entire network is implemented using PyTorch.
 We employ ADAM optimizer~\cite{kingma2014adam} with $\beta_{1}{=}0.5$ and $\beta_{2}{=}0.999$.
-We set the learning rate to $2e^{-4}$ for both $G$ and $D$, and we use the batch size of $128$, \ie $32$ per GPU, to process more samples during one iteration, as presented by Brock \etal~\cite{brock2018large}.
-Dimensions of latent representations have been set to $128$ for $z_a$ and $10$ for $z_m$.
-We set $N=5$ in order to generate videos of 16 frames with scale $64\times 64$.
-We refer to the Supplementary Material (SM) for more details.
+Learning rate is set to $2e^{-4}$ for both $G$ and $D$.
+Dimensions of latent representations constitute $128$ for $z_a$ and $10$ for $z_m$.
+We set $N=5$ in order to generate videos of 16 frames with spatial scale $64\times 64$.
+We randomly sample $T=1$ frame from each video as input of $D_I$.
+More implementation details can be found in SM.